Diandongosuchus: Classification

-A phylogenetic analysis conducted by Li et al. (2012) in the original description of Diandongosuchus showed that it was the most basal member of a clade called Poposauroidea, which includes mostly terrestrial pseudosuchians such as the bipedal Poposaurus and the sail-backed Arizonasaurus.
-It was found to be closely related to Qianosuchus, an aquatic pseudosuchian that was the second most basal member of Poposauroidea.
+A phylogenetic analysis conducted by Li et al. (2012) in the original description of Diandongosuchus concluded that it was the most basal member of a clade called Poposauroidea, which includes mostly terrestrial pseudosuchians such as the bipedal Poposaurus and the sail-backed Arizonasaurus.
+It was compared, and found to be closely related to Qianosuchus, an aquatic pseudosuchian and basal member of Poposauroidea.
 The data matrix of Li et al., a list of characteristics that was used in the analysis, was based on that of Nesbitt (2011), one of the most extensive on archosaurs.
-Because of this, many of the relationships found by Li et al. are the same as those found by Nesbitt.
-Below is a cladogram from the analysis:

-However, more recent studies have found it to be a basal phytosaur.
+However, more recent studies have found it to actually be a basal phytosaur, as it showcases several anatomical features on its skeleton that are characteristic of derived, late triassic members of the clade (synamorphies).
+For example, the overall morphology of the shoulder guirdle is basically identical to that of other phytosaurs, showing this part remained anatomically consistent throughout time.
+Other certain skull characteristics shared with phytosaurs seem to be associated with strenghtening of the skull and its bite, likely an adaptation related to hunting.
+These include a tight, interdigitating suture between the premaxilla and maxilla (unlike the looser articulation in most other basal archosauriforms), and very similar shapes in the bones of the mandible and jaw joint, which provide a bigger surface area for muscles.